 Over the years, I’ve often reflected on how I taught my kids to read.

 This experience taught me so much about homeschooling.
-About the way I wanted our homeschooling experience to feel.
-About the type of relationships, I wanted to cultivate with my children.
+It clarified the way I wanted our homeschooling experience to feel and the types of relationships I wanted to cultivate with my children.

 It established a foundation we’ve continued to build on year after year.